Restaurant and Food Options in Branson

-Breakfast: BillyGail's out near Silver Dollar City is an institution, but it gets tremendously busy (and rightfully so), so plan accordingly.
+Breakfast: BillyGail's near Silver Dollar City is an institution (famous for their oversized crepe-style pancakes), but it gets tremendously busy, so plan accordingly.
 Cash only, too.
-For something quicker and closer to town (or the condo), Clockers in downtown is a reasonably cheap and decent standard breakfast place.
+For something a little more down-to-earth, Clockers in downtown is a pretty good "greasy spoon" diner and does well for breakfast.

 Burgers: A few options here.
-For a standard American cheeseburger and fries, you can't go wrong with Billy Bob's Dairyland, which feels like an old-fashioned malt shop (cash only).
-Simple but executed well with quality ingredients.
-For more interestingness, I prefer the Mimi Burger at Danna's BBQ (or some of the other burger options).
-Danna's barbecue is in the East Texas style (mainly pulled pork), which isn't my preference (I prefer Central Texas-style brisket); for my taste, Gettin' Basted (above) is a little higher up on the scale.
-Danna's burgers are top notch, though.
-A third option I’ve recently discovered is Burger Shack (on 76 near Walmart), which is what Five Guys would be if I ran it.
+Branson's most popular burger stop is Billy Bob's Dairyland, which feels like an old-fashioned malt shop (cash only).
+For more interestingness, I prefer the Mimi Burger at Danna's BBQ (or some of her other burger options).
+Danna's barbecue isn't my favorite, but her burgers are very good.
+A third option is Burger Shack (on 76 near Walmart).
 It’s very similar to the Five Guys style, but with even more free topping options and about a quarter as much grease (in other words, you don’t walk out of there feeling like you’ve just swam in an ocean of oil).
 Great flavors and one of the best milkshakes I’ve had in a long while.

-Coffee: The nearby village of Hollister is home to Vintage Paris, a great, cozy, European-style second-wave coffee house serving third-wave-quality coffee.
+Coffee: The nearby village of Hollister is home to Vintage Paris, a great, cozy, European-style second-wave coffee house serving third-wave-quality coffee plus a well-curated selection of wine and beer.
 (Note they cater to the nearby College of the Ozarks crowd, so they aren't open early but do stay open late.)

 Fine Dining: A special treat is a meal at Dobyns Dining Room at the Keeter Center, where College of the Ozarks Culinary Arts students serve up wonderful farm-to-table meals at very reasonable prices.